Find Youth Soccer Teams in Indiana

 View club

-Explore Glendale Soccer Association in Indianapolis, Indiana, with recreation for Pre-K through 4th grade, Recreation Plus through high school, summer camps, and an official-source overview for families comparing youth soccer options.
+Since 1987, Glendale Soccer Association has run volunteer-led spring and fall soccer in Indianapolis: recreation for Pre-K through 4th grade, Recreation Plus in NCRSL through high school, summer camps with P2 Soccer, and Indy Eleven partner benefits.

 Indianapolis, Indiana